 Portugal - Fixed Broadband Market - Statistics and Analyses

-In recent years Portugal’s broadband penetration has grown rapidly, largely the result of joint efforts between the regulator and the key market operators which have invested in significant infrastructure upgrades.
-These operators are also focussed on fibre-based services.
-Under the ownership of the Altice Group, Portugal Telecom is focussed on FttP, aiming to cover 5.3 million premises by 2020.
-The cable sector has also shifted, with the principal cableco NOS also pursuing fibre.
-In addition, Vodafone Portugal, which recently bought out Optimus’s share of their co-owned fibre network in Lisbon an Oporto, provides fibre to about two-thirds of premises.
+Portugal’s broadband penetration has grown steadily in recent years, largely the result of joint efforts between the regulator and the key market operators which have invested in significant infrastructure upgrades.
+These operators are also focussed on fibre-based services, resulting in a migration of subscribers from DSL infrastructure to fibre.
+Under the ownership of the Altice Group, Portugal Telecom is focussed on FttP, aiming to cover 5.3 million premises by 2020, providing national coverage.
+The cable sector has also shifted towards fibre, with the principal cableco NOS investing in fibre rather than cable upgrades.
+In addition, Vodafone Portugal provides fibre to about two-thirds of premises.
+Vodafone and NOS recently signed an agreement to share fibre infrastructure, which pushed Vodafone’s addressable market to some four million premises.
 As a result of these efforts DSL is no longer the dominant platform for broadband access.

 Companies mentioned in this report:

-Portugal Telecom, Sonaecom, Cabovisão, Vodafone, NOS (Zon Optimus).
+Portugal Telecom (Meo), Sonaecom, Cabovisão, Vodafone Portugal, NOS (Zon Optimus).